annalise-a/active-directory-walkthrough/README.md

 - You will leave the Group Scope and Group Type as the defaults.
 - Just an overview of what these are:
 - Scopes-
-	- Domain Local Scope is restricted to the domain in which they are created.
+	- **Domain Loca**l Scope is restricted to the domain in which they are created.
-	- Global Scope is limited to the domain they are created but can be used across the entire forest.
+	- **Global** Scope is limited to the domain they are created but can be used across the entire forest.
-	- Universal Scope can be used across all domains within the forest.
+	- **Universal** Scope can be used across all domains within the forest.
 - Group Types-
-	- Security Groups are used to assign permissions to shared resources, allowing members to access specific files or applications.
+	- **Security** **Groups** are used to assign permissions to shared resources, allowing members to access specific files or applications.
-	- Distribution Groups are usually used for email distribution lists.
+	- **Distribution Groups** are usually used for email distribution lists.
 They do not have security permissions.
  ![6.5 image](/images/6.5.png)
 ![6.5 image](/images/6.5_2.png)